Hyun Jung Kim, MD

 Dr. Kim’s work has been focused on providing developmentally informed care for transitional aged youth (15-25 years old) with early psychotic disorders.
 She also has extensive work experience with a number of college mental health programs including at Duke, Harvard, Yale, and MIT Universities.
-At McLean, she is a psychiatrist in charge in the Center of Excellence in Psychotic Disorders and a child and adolescent psychiatrist at the Support, Treatment, and Resilience (STAR) Program.
+At McLean, she is a psychiatrist in charge in the Division of Psychotic Disorders and a child and adolescent psychiatrist at the Support, Treatment, and Resilience (STAR) Program.

 Education & Training

 - 2008-2012 Psychiatry Residency, Duke University School of Medicine

 - 2012-2014 Child and Adolescent Psychiatry Fellowship, Harvard Medical School/Boston Children’s Hospital

 - 2013-2014 Chief Fellow in Department of Psychiatry, Harvard Medical School/Boston Children’s Hospital